sean-yeoh/project-euler/README.md

 # Project Euler
-This is a repository of the solutions mainly written in Ruby in [Project Euler](https://projecteuler.net/archives).
+This is a repository of solutions (mainly written in Ruby) for [problems](https://projecteuler.net/archives) in Project Euler.